JeremiahKaren/35percent.github.io/letters/2016-13-13-mayor-viability-spd.md

 ## Developer Profit
 >"Target profit levels should be appropriate to current market conditions and will reflect the level of risk being taken.
 They would currently be expected to be lower than levels that were typical following the financial downturn of 2008/9." (para 3.33)

-We believe that a cap should be placed on developer profit.
+Whilst asserting that developer profit should be 'lower than levels .. following the downturn of 2008/9, the guidance fails to indicate what these levels were.
+We feel that this leaves the guidance open to various degrees of interpretation and that a cap should be placed on developer profit to avoid this.

+The GLA's own [3 Dragons Viability Testing Toolkit](http://35percent.org/img/3DragonsToolkit.zip) from 2008/9 assumed a benchmark developer return of 17%.
 In its [review](http://crappistmartin.github.io/images/DVSreport_HeygateOutline.pdf) of the Heygate estate redevelopment, the District Valuer asserted that most schemes average out below 15% profit.

-We see no reason why this should not be set as the upper limit of permissible developer's profit.
+The  We see no reason why 15%-17% should therefore not be set as the permissible level of developer's profit and any departure from this must be justified by robust evidence.

 ## Benchmark Land Value
 Sections 3.36 to 3.49 set out the methodology for determining the benchmark land value used in viability testing.
 Whilst we support the assertion that Existing/Current Use Value should be used as the viability benchmark, we are concerned that there is not sufficient direction on how current use value should be calculated.